 Fashion is a complex system in which creativity, innovation, precision and problem solving are key values.
 Dynamics of creativity are strictly connected to the new perspectives in production and techniques.
 The market is requiring new professional figures who are dynamic, prepared and most of all flexible and capable of understanding creativity as well as research, so as to be able to plan and manage the entire life cycle of a product.

-The Undergraduate program in Product Management aims at providing a technical insight on the whole fashion pipeline, to create key professionals able to bridge the gap between creativity and industry.
-With a focus on raw materials down to the finished products in the areas of RTW, Accessories and Fashion Jewellery, the course is including topics related to marketing, merchandising, logistics, purchasing and quality.
+The Undergraduate in Product Management aims at providing a technical insight on the whole fashion pipeline, to create key professionals able to bridge the gap between creativity and industry.
+With a focus on raw materials down to the finished products in the areas of RTW, Accessories and Fashion Jewellery, the course includes topics related to marketing, merchandising, logistics, purchasing and quality.